cdmaraneta/patatapclone/README.md

 # patatapclone
 A clone based on https://patatap.com/ using JS \

-Press any key from A - Z and spacebar.
-Turn on sounds!
+Press any key from A - Z. Turn on sounds!